-Joachim Meyer was a German fencing master during the latter half of the 1500s.
-He’s considered part of the Lichtenauer tradition of fencing, although his style demonstrates some notable departures from traditional German swordplay.
+Joachim Meyer was a German fencing master during the 1500s.
+He’s considered one of the last masters in the Liechtenauer tradition of fencing, although his style demonstrates some notable departures from traditional German swordplay, likely due to foreign (Italian and possibly Spanish) influences.

 My focus, however, will be on swords, and particularly the longsword and sidesword.
 This article is not an exhaustive description of Meyer’s system, but rather an overview of what I see as the most important aspects, based on my own study.
 I have organized Meyer’s material in a way that makes sense to me, first describing the basic technical components, then outlining the overall framework, and finally summarizing Meyer’s notes on how to strategically use the system.